hgorelick/CISC6930_Project/README.md

 # Autism Classifier
-by Henry Gorelick and Debarshi Dutta
+by Henry Gorelick and Debarshi Dutta for CISC 6930: Data Mining

 ## Instructions
 ##### Before running any of the scripts: